RichTeaTime/LibrarySample/README.md

 To assist us in understanding the technical experience of candidates, we ask that you *fill in the blanks* of the simple WebAPI and ES6 project that accompanies this document.
 This will involve creating the architecture and implementation of both Frontend and Backend projects.

 The WebAPI project uses .NET Framework and C# and iisexpress to minimise dependencies on your software environment.
-The UI code is written using ES6, to avoid the need to compile Typescript.
+The UI code is written using ES6, to avoid the need to compile Typescript. **Candidates should try to avoid adding any additional dependencies**

 Please do not add any further external dependencies to your solution.